FourThievesVinegar/solderless-microlab/docs/assembly-lab-control-unit.md

    - You can use similar straps to hold the display and the Pi in place.
    - Basically, everything is going to be strapped in and the straps are bolted down
    - You can also attach small velcro straps to bundle wires and reduce the "rats nest" factor
+ - If your mini-display came with a stylus, you may want to use a small elastic cord and/or velcro to attach it to the case.

 #### Installing the external plugs
 The interface to the other components are standard female barrel plug connectors.